pueo-pynq/firmware-rfsoc4x2/README.md

 2. Constraints file (`rfsoc4x2_pins.xdc`) modified.
 3. Added in `basic_design.sv` from `pueo-pynq/pueo-pynq-designs` repository.
 4. Added AXI-S definitions (using `DEFINE_AXI4S_MIN_IF`) for `adc{0,1,4,5}` and `buf{0,1,2,3}` like in ZCU111 firmware.
 Connected them to `basic_design.sv`
+5. FIXED BASIC DESIGN ROUTING: basic_design.sv previously had adc{0,1} connected correctly, but there was a mismatch at the interface between adc{4,5} and adc{2,3}.
+Fixed by correcting typo in rfsoc4x2_top.sv.